Brian Cornell: Memberships and affiliations

 Cornell is on the board of advisors of the UCLA Anderson School of Management.
-He is on the board of directors for Catalyst and previously was a member on the museum council for the Smithsonian's National Museum of African American History and Culture.
-Cornell is also a member of The Business Council.
+He is on the board of directors for Catalyst and was a member of the museum council for the Smithsonian's National Museum of African American History and Culture.
+Cornell is chair of The Business Council.
+He joined the board of directors of Circana in 2026.

 Personal life

 He is married to Martha Cornell.
-They have a daughter and a son.
-In 2021, Cornell and his wife made a $10 million donation to Sarasota Memorial Hospital in Sarasota, Florida.
+They have two children.
+In 2021, they made a $10 million donation to Sarasota Memorial Hospital in Sarasota, Florida.